Ong0625-student/midterm_test_ONG_ENG_SIAN-2450131_BSE/README.md

 The program could not answer queries like "What's the weather like in Tokyo?" or "Calculate 5 * 3".

 **LLM Assistance Used:**
-I asked ChatGPT to check the tools and which ones were missing.
+I check the tools and which ones were missing.

 **Root Cause:**
 Only FakeNewsSearchTool() was included.
 Weather and calculator tools were missing.